What is the Average Home Loan Approval Time?

 A mortgage broker is required to help get your home loan approved by a relevant credit provider, receiving conditional approval and then unconditional approval.

-It is possible that we can secure a formal approval in 6 weeks.
+It is possible that we can secure a formal home loan approval in 4 to 6 weeks on average.
 However, this will depend on the evidence you submit, how fast the lender can work, and whether any problems arise.

 Secure the pre-approval stage early to shorten your overall home loan approval times!
 Whilst the pre-approval process is not compulsory, it shows a lender that you are a serious homebuyer!